elasticio/api-docs/source/includes/_users.md

 ### Authorization

-This request is authorized for the users with the `tenants.user.create` permission.
+This request is authorized for users with the `tenants.user.create` permission.

 ### Returns